abhinavdev24/Namaste-React/README.md

 # Namaste React ❤️
 ### _[Namaste React Live Course](https://learn.namastedev.com/courses/namaste-react-live) from Zero to Hero 🚀 by [Akshay Saini](https://www.linkedin.com/in/akshaymarch7/)(Founder of NamasteDev).
-This repository for maintaining the code for each and every lecture_
+This repository is for maintaining the code for each and every lecture_